Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

-meaning that the flow dimension for couplings in a renormalizable sector coincide with the estimated canonical dimension.
-The canonical dimension will be investigate in full details for the two considered renormalizable sectors of this paper at the end of the next section.
+meaning that the flow dimension for couplings in a renormalizable sector coincides with the estimated canonical dimension.
+The canonical dimension will be investigated in full detail for the two considered renormalizable sectors of this paper at the end of the next section.